chinanwu/delta-ui/README.md

 ### Potential (Quality of Life/General) Improvements
 - Rule refresher under the game
 - Dark mode modal?
+- Get a hint - Just be giving solver the current word as from, and provide next word in solution (that it comes up with)
+    - Maybe lim. # of hints, and then after that the game gives you the option to give up?

 ### Code Cleanup Backlog
 - Style files needs a cleanup